Food Memories of Atlanta: Anis Cafe & Bistro

 Coquilles St. Jacques at Anis Cafe & Bistro in Atlanta, GA

-Tomato Tartare at Anis Cafe & Bistro in Atlanta, GA - Photo by Michelle Judd of Taste As You Go
+Tomato Tartare at Anis Cafe & Bistro in Atlanta, GA | Taste As You Go

-Now, I wasn't going to order a salad, but the Tartare de Tomato ($9) sounded so good, I changed my mind.
+I wasn't going to order a salad, but the Tartare de Tomato ($9) sounded so good that I changed my mind.
 Roasted vine-ripe tomatoes comprised the bottom layer, while fresh buffalo mozzarella made up the contrasting creamy middle layer, mellowing the full flavor of the tomatoes.
 Both were topped with baby arugula, and the salad was dressed with Saba vinegar and basil oil.
-This sophisticated take on the Caprese salad was delicious, a perfect dish for a hot summer night, though I did find the portion a little big for a second course.
-If you do order it, I'd recommend paying the $1.50 split-plate charge and sharing it with someone.

 Duck Special at Anis Cafe & Bistro in Atlanta, GA

 For my main course, I ordered the Duck Special ($24) not listed on the regular dinner menu.
-Here, Executive Chef Jeff Gomez roasted a duck breast that had been flavored with a mixture of soy sauce, maple syrup, shallots, ginger, and red wine vinegar.
+Here, Executive Chef Jeff Gomez roasted a duck breast flavored with soy sauce, maple syrup, shallots, ginger, and red wine vinegar.
 Once the duck came out of the oven, it was plated atop a pile of tarragon-roasted eggplant and garnished with fresh apricots.
 If that sounds like the dish had a lot going on, it did.
 For me, the fusion of Asian flavors with those of Provence felt too forced.
 The eggplant did little to complement the other ingredients on the plate.
 It was as if the components were all competing for top billing rather than working together to create a unified dish.
 I longed for some type of starch to cut the intensity of flavors.

 Strawberry Peach Sorbet at Anis Cafe & Bistro in Atlanta, GA

-As you can imagine, I was quite full by this point of the meal and ready to head back to my hotel to unwind for the night.
-While I was reviewing the bill, my server brought out a surprise dessert, compliments of the chef -- a bowl of their Sorbet of the Day ($6).
+As you can imagine, I was full by this point of the meal and ready to head back to my hotel to unwind for the night.
+While I was reviewing the bill, my server brought a surprise dessert, compliments of the chef -- a bowl of their Sorbet of the Day ($6).
 In this case, a Strawberry Peach Sorbet showcasing local Georgia peaches.

 I dug deep, set aside feelings of fullness, grabbed my spoon, and found my way to the bottom of the bowl.
-Although there were a combination of fruit flavors in the sorbet, the peach flavor dominated over the strawberry.
-And I was perfectly fine with that.
+Although there was a combination of fruit flavors in the sorbet, the peach flavor dominated over the strawberry.

 2974 Grandview Avenue NE